-Options granted under each of the plans may be either incentive stock options ("ISOs") or nonqualified stock options ("NSOs").
 ISOs may be granted only to Company employees (including officers and directors who are also employees).
 NSOs may be granted to Company employees and consultants.
-Restricted stock units may also be granted under the 2012 Plan and the 2020 Plan.
-Options under the 2012 and 2020 Plans may be granted for periods of up to 10 years.
-The exercise price of an ISOs and NSOs shall not be less than 100% of the estimated fair value of the shares on the date of grant as determined by the Company's board of directors (the "Board of Directors").
+Options under the 2020 Plan may be granted for periods of up to 10 years.
+The exercise price of ISOs and NSOs shall not be less than 100% of the estimated fair value of the shares on the date of grant as determined by the Company's board of directors (the "Board of Directors").
 Options granted generally vest over four years and vest at a rate of 25% upon the first anniversary of the vesting commencement date and 1/48 per month thereafter.

-The Company has also issued RSUs pursuant to the 2012 Plan and 2020 Plan.
+The Company has outstanding RSU awards issued pursuant to the 2012 Plan and 2020 Plan.
 RSUs granted generally vest on a predefined rate over a period of four years contingent upon continuous service.

-Shares of common stock purchased under the 2012 Plan or the 2020 Plan are subject to certain restrictions and repurchase rights.
+Shares of common stock purchased under the 2012 Plan are subject to certain restrictions and repurchase rights.